 One last recommendation

-Planning is the best way to cut down the spending on a funeral.
+Planning is the best way to cut down the spending for a funeral, with preplanning being the best way.
+Working with a company like Everdays makes it possible to finalize your end-of-life wishes as well as all of the finances surrounding them, allowing not only you but your loved ones to take a deep breath about the potential future costs.
 When death happens suddenly, you may not have the time to pay attention to your spending.
 As it’s a stressful and traumatic time in your life, don’t hesitate to ask a friend to give you a hand.
 You may not be able to think straight from the emotions, nor to concentrate on the many things related to the funeral.
 We all know how difficult it can, with the budget being one of the biggest (and yet, least significant) challenges to deal.